Kayli/logspub/philosophy/philosophy.md

       - how entities are grouped into basic categories
       - which of these entities exist on the most fundamental level

+- phenomenology
+  - study of the structures of experience and consciousness

 - axiology (greek 'axios' meaning worthy, worth, of like value)
   - is the philosophical study of value
   - axiological point or judgement: value judgement